 Going through opioid withdrawals is not life-threatening, even though it may feel like it.
 It is very uncomfortable, and it is not recommended to go through it alone without medical attention.
 A healthcare professional can help guide you through the withdrawals with medicine, such as methadone or buprenorphine, that will slowly wean one off the opioids.

 Using Imodium for Opioid Detox

-Although not recommended and usually not successful, some do try to detox themselves at home with home remedies one may find online.
+Although not recommended and usually not successful, some try to detox themselves at home with home remedies one may find online.
 This can be very dangerous, depending on what is instructed to take for the withdrawal symptoms and the dosage.

 One of the home remedies that is often used is anti-diarrheal medication, such as Imodium.
 Imodium is an over-the-counter medication that prevents one from having diarrhea.
 While it’s technically an opioid, Imodium (loperamide) does not cross the blood-brain barrier to create an opioid-based high.
-However, many people assume it will act as a detox medication that can help with many of the common withdrawal pains, but this is not true.
-Imodium only treats diarrhea because it doesn’t cross the blood-brain barrier at normal doses, so there is no high experienced.
+However, many people assume it will act as a detox medication that can help with many common withdrawal pains, but this is not true.
+Imodium only treats diarrhea because it doesn’t cross the blood-brain barrier at regular doses, so there is no high experienced.

 Conclusion About Imodium for Opioid Withdrawal

 So does Imodium work for Opioid withdrawal?
 No, not effectively, so you should never self-medicate and always have a medical professional around if such symptoms arise, and that is where Allure Detox comes in.
 We detox patients on a medical basis, which allows us to give patients more than safety, and our medically supervised opioid detox will help ease your painful withdrawal symptoms.